-If you would like more specialist advice relating to your legal position as a landlord, please do not hesitate to get in touch.
+If you would like more specialist advice relating to your legal position as a landlord when it comes to evicting tenants, please do not hesitate to get in touch.

 If you want to evict a tenant, there is a strict procedure that must be followed.
 This depends on the type of tenancy agreement in place.
 If you don’t follow the procedure then you could be guilty of harassment or illegally evicting your tenant.

 With an Assured Shorthold Tenancy (most common) with no fixed end date, to regain possession, you will need to serve a Notice to Quit with a date to leave the property.
 If the tenants do not leave on that date, you must apply to the Court for a Possession Order.

 If there is a fixed term in the Assured Shorthold Tenancy, you have to give your tenants notice in a specific way.
 Again, if the tenants do not leave, you have to apply to the Court for a Possession Order.

 If you have an excluded tenancy or licence, you don’t have to go to Court to remove the tenant.
 This is usually if your tenant actually lives with you.
 You still have to provide reasonable notice.
 If the tenant doesn’t leave, you can change the locks on their door, but there is a strict procedure to follow and shouldn’t be done without legal advice.

 There are several different ways to obtain a Possession Order and each has their own rules.
 If you fulfil certain conditions, you can do what is known as an accelerated possession which is quicker and doesn’t usually require a Court hearing.

 With non-accelerated possession, the process takes a bit longer, and it is more than likely that a Court hearing will take place.
 The matter surrounding the eviction is usually more complex.